3.6.1. Rules for drawing locations (organizations)

 • The organization has its own sign.

-• The organization is the only one in the building and has one main and multiple additional signs.
-In this case, draw the organization placemark at the main entrance under the main sign.
+• It's the only organization in the building and it has one main and several additional signs.

-• The organization occupies part of the territory of a different organization, is its subsidiary or a smaller organization that doesn't belong to the one whose territory it's located on, and isn't an important landmark (if there's no sign, draw its placemark at its entrance).
+• The organization occupies part of the territory of a different organization (is its subsidiary or a smaller organization that doesn't belong to the one whose territory it's located on) and isn't an important landmark (if there's no sign, draw its placemark in accordance with its location in the building or its entrance).

 • The organization is located in a movable object like a van, mobile shop, or kiosk (if there's no sign, draw the organization placemark at the window through which the service is provided).